| Residences | Civilian Occupation |

 After his discharge, Wescoat returned to Delaware.
 When he registered for the draft on November 18, 1941, he was unemployed and living at 6 East Summit Avenue in Richardson Park.

-After the attack on Pearl Harbor, Wescoat was recalled to active duty in the U.S. Army effective January 15, 1942.
-According to his military paperwork, Wescoat served with the 716th Military Police Battalion at Fort Wadsworth, New York, from January 26, 1942, to July 24, 1942.
+Following the attack on Pearl Harbor, Wescoat was recalled to active duty in the U.S. Army effective January 15, 1942.
+According to a document in his individual deceased personnel file (I.D.P.F.), Wescoat served with the 716th Military Police Battalion at Fort Wadsworth, New York, from January 26, 1942, to July 24, 1942.
+However, other documentation shows that the 716th moved to New Jersey at some point that year.

 Wescoat was promoted to corporal prior to July 11, 1942, when the Wilmington Morning News reported: